oaaalk/www.oaaa.lk/content/projects/unseen-sun.md

 ## Contact Information

-- **Email**: info@oaaa.lk
+- **Email**: <info@oaaa.lk>
 - **Phone**: +94 11 2 XXX XXX
 - **Location**: Ananda College, Colombo 10, Sri Lanka

 ---

 *"The Unseen Sun project opened my eyes to the dynamic nature of our star.
-I never knew the Sun was so active and complex!"*
-— Student Participant, Sakwala25
+I never knew the Sun was so active and complex!"*:br — Student Participant, Sakwala25

-*"This collaboration between current and former students creates an inspiring learning environment that I wish existed when I was in school."*
-— OAAA Member and Mentor
+*"This collaboration between current and former students creates an inspiring learning environment that I wish existed when I was in school."*:br — OAAA Member and Mentor